HussainAther/philosophy/causality/contextualemergence.md

 Writer Beim Graben showed only uniform probability distributions that have rectangular support exhibit a stable dynamics can be interpreted as computation.
-The huge space of possible probability distributions can be contextually resctricted toa subclass of uniform probability distributions to create meaningfully gorunded symbolic processes.
+The huge space of possible probability distributions can be contextually restricted to a subclass of uniform probability distributions to create meaningfully grounded symbolic processes.
 Symbolic grounding is contextually emergent.

 ## Mental causation